gipfeli-io/documentation/general/lessons-learned.md

   security-related features (e.g. `bcrypt` for hashing, `passport.js` for strategies), it still is a very hard process to implement a secure authentication flow.
 As such, we probably would go for Auth0 or similar providers in the future, even-though that means additional costs.
+* **e2e tests:** While we had unit tests from the beginning on, we did not start with e2e tests until one of the last sprints.
+Our reason for this was that we felt we'd have to change the tests all the time while quickly iterating in the beginning.
+However, the amount of configuration required to implement the e2e tests in the end was rather high, which would have been easier (because more gradual) if we had started with e2e tests right from the start.
+Additionally, some nasty bugs could have been identified much sooner.

+## SonarCloud

+All in all, SonarCloud is a very nice tool that adds quite some value.
+It forces you to write clean code and it immediately penalizes any shortcuts you might take.
+However, configuring it is rather difficult and if you want to use it within your CICD pipeline, you cannot rely on the automatic configuration.
+Furthermore, creating coverage from more than one test run requires the installation of additional packages and implementation of CICD steps to create a single merged coverage report.

 ## Google Cloud Platform